f5devcentral/f5-velos-training/docs/initial_setup_of_velos_chassis_partitions.rst

 Chassis Partition Dashboard
 ---------------------------

 The chassis partition Dashboard will provide a visual system summary of the partition and which slots are assigned to it.
-It will also list the total number of vCPU’s available for multitenancy and how many are currently in use.
+It will also list the total number of vCPUs available for multitenancy and how many are currently in use.
 If there are any active-alarms they will be displayed on this page.
 There is also a tenant overview showing a quick summary of tenant status and basic parameters.
 Lastly there is a high availability status display.

 .. image:: images/initial_setup_of_velos_chassis_partitions/image53.png
   :align: center